Knowledge Level: Beginner

 Having dealt with the delicate issue of saddle soreness and foot pain on the bike, we now turn our attention to your hands and wrists.

-Once again we call on the expertise of Lead physiotherapist with the Great Britain Cycling Team and consultant physiotherapist to the Sky Pro Cycling Team, Phil Burt, for information on the conditions that can affect a cyclist’s hands and wrists and the steps you can take to prevent them.
+We called upon the expertise of lead physiotherapist with the Great Britain Cycling Team, Phil Burt, for information on the conditions that can affect a cyclist’s hands and wrists and the steps you can take to prevent them.